-Claims adjusters work hand in hand with insurance fraud investigators.
+Claims adjusters work hand in hand with insurance fraud investigators using tools such as data mining to catch you in a lie.
 And no attorney wants a client who lies either.
 But dealing with dishonest people remains a shifty, slimy part of life.
 Here, not telling the truth and concealing things when connected to false injury claims, can send a false personal injury claimant away to prison.
 Fake Injury, Worker's Comp, Disability, and Unemployment claims cost the taxpayers millions each year.
 And this is an issue in California, with its relatively lax crime enforcement.

 Also, insurance companies tend to treat every claim as if it were insurance fraud, which is part of their culture of cynicism.
 Altogether, companies and taxpayers are on the hook for this public theft.
 This scheme hurts honest workers putting in their claims.
 It's a loss all around.
 This dishonesty is thwarted, however, when useful investigative work prevents many of these issues early on in a legal claim.
 And it is done in a very Perry Mason like way, using a private eye, or a gumshoe!